nikil0dion/nix-config/README.md

 ## 6. 🤠 Create user after installation

-If you add a user via configuration.nix and then do a nixos-rebuild switch, you won't be able to log into the user because it doesn't have a password, so it's easier to create the user the old way 👴
+If you add a user via configuration.nix and then do a nixos-rebuild switch, you won't be able to login the user because it doesn't have a password, so it's easier to create the user the old way 👴

 ```sh
 # 👤 Create a new user